Mohammad Ali (footballer, born 1989): Return to B.93

 In January 2016, Ali moved back to his former club B93 on a one-season deal.
 He was signed as replacement for the team's top scorer Olcay Senoglu, who had moved to Fremad Amager.
 At the end of the year, his contract was renewed for an additional season.
 Ali left the club by the end of 2017.

 Later career

 In 2018, he signed for Greve Fodbold, where he was joined by national team fellow goalkeeper Yousuf Butt.
 He moved to Ishoj in 2019, until signing for Tårnby FF in September 2021.
 He stayed in the club until February 2023.
 On 21 July 2024, Ali joined Glostrup FK.

 International career

 He was called in the camps for Danish youth national team at U-17 nor U-19 level, but did not get selected.

-He made international debut in 2012 with Pakistan against Singapore, and scored his first goal for the team against Nepal at the 2018 SAFF Championship.
+He made his international debut in 2012 with Pakistan against Singapore, and scored his first goal for the team against Nepal at the 2018 SAFF Championship.